Fox Park, St. Louis

 Fox Park is a neighborhood of St. Louis, Missouri.
-The neighborhood borders are Jefferson Avenue to the east, Interstate 44 to the north, Gravois Avenue to the south and Nebraska Avenue to the west.
-Surrounding neighborhoods include the Gate District, Compton Heights, Tower Grove East, Benton Park West and McKinley Heights.
+It is bound by Jefferson Avenue to the east, Interstate 44 to the north, Gravois Avenue to the south and Nebraska Avenue to the west.
+It borders the neighborhoods of Gate District, Compton Heights, Tower Grove East, Benton Park West, and McKinley Heights.

-The neighborhood's most distinctive feature is St. Francis De Sales Catholic Church, located at the corner of Ohio Avenue and Gravois Avenue.
-Its 300 ft steeple is visible for miles around and has lent the church the nickname of "The Cathedral of South Saint Louis".
+History

+In the early 1880s, Fox Park was an ethnic enclave for German Americans and Slavs, particularly those of the middle and working class.
+At the time, it was home to many craftsmen, which resulted in the neighborhood being home to notable works of architecture.
+The historic church St. Francis de Sales Oratory, as well as the Fox Park Historic District, are listed in the National Register of Historic Places.

+By the 1990s, Fox Park was neglected by its landlords and rising in crime.
+Drug dealing was a concern, with President George H. W. Bush speaking in the neighborhood in 1992.

+Revitalization for the later came, through policing and landlord efforts.
+The revitalization led to criticism for gentrification, though the neighborhood has affordable housing.
+In 2024, Emily Standlee of Feast Magazine wrote that the neighborhood had some of St. Louis' best restaurants.

+Fox Park shares its name with a nearby public park.
+In 2026, USA Today ranked it the best park in St. Louis.

 Demographics

-In 2020 the neighborhood's population was 48.9% Black, 41.4% White, 4.8% Hispanic or Latino, 5.4% Two or More Races, 2.9% Some Other Race, 1.3% Asian, and 0.1% Native American/Alaska Native.
+In 2020, the neighborhood's population was 48.9% Black, 41.4% White, 4.8% Hispanic or Latino, 5.4% Two or More Races, 2.9% Some Other Race, 1.3% Asian, and 0.1% Native American/Alaska Native.